8cylinder/kompressor/README.md

 destination dir can be specified.

-By default, if no options are used, the compressed file will be put in a subdir called "condensed" in the same dir as the source file.
+By default, if no options are used, the compressed file will be put in a subdir called "kompressor" in the same dir as the source file.
 It will be created if it doesn't exist.